Jeremx20/cpt298-keycloak-iam-proposal/proposal.md

 ---

 ## 10. Security, Ethics & Safety Considerations

-Address any relevant concerns, such as:
-- Authentication and authorization
+- Authentication and authorization: Might be needed to set up
-- Data sensitivity
+- Data sensitivity: Might be needed to set up
-- Network exposure
+- Network exposure: N/A
-- Logging, monitoring, or automation impact
+- Logging, monitoring, or automation impact: Might break some of this, but probably won't
-- Ethical considerations
+- Ethical considerations: N/A

-A brief assessment of all of these is required, even if it is "N/A".

 ---